 Landlocked by nine countries, Germany is situated right in the middle of Europe.
 More than 80 million people live here – the most populous country in the European Union.
 From the north and Baltic Sea to the Alps Germany offers a wide variety of landscapes to explore.

-In 2017/18 2.8 million students were enrolled at 428 higher education institutions.
-The German higher education system is dominated by public universities: Only 7.5 % of all students are studying at one of the 119 private institutions.
-Germany is one of the most popular destination countries for international students: In 2016 more than 225,000 international students were enrolled at German universities, i.e. 8% of all students at German universities.
-The larges countries of origin of international degree students are China, the Russian Federation, India, Austria, and France.
+In 2018/19 2.8 million students were enrolled at 397 higher education institutions.
+The German higher education system is dominated by public universities: Only 8% of all students are studying at one of the 108 private institutions.
+Germany is one of the most popular destination countries for international students: In 2019 more than 244,500 international students were enrolled at German universities.
 Germany is also among the most popular destination countries among Erasmus students.
 Germany has a diversified higher education system with different types of institutions: universities (Universitäten), universities of applied sciences (Fachhochschulen) and art universities (Kunsthochschulen).
 While all three types are awarding Bachelor and master degrees, only universities (and some art universities) are entitled to award doctorate degrees.

 In this section, we highlight the overall performance of German universities on the institutional level per U-Multirank dimension.
 The table below shows the national breakdown of German universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), versus below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).